COC155MobileAppDev/MobAppDev/README.md

 COURSEWORK 2 - NATIVE ANDROID APP

-LECTURE REC
+LECTUREC

 MANDATORY REQUIREMENTS
-- 3 distinct screens:
+- 3 distinct screens: COMPLETED
-- app lifecycle (inc. rotate screen changes)
+- App lifecycle (inc. rotate screen changes): COMPLETED
-- permissions (responsibly)
+- Permissions (responsibly): COMPLETED
-- intents (to move inside app and to an outside app)
+- Intents (to move inside app and to an outside app): COMPLETED
-- ContentProvider
-- Loader
+- ContentProvider(Database): COMPLETED
-- local storage (make use of)
+- Make use of local storage: COMPLETED

 OPTIONAL REQUIREMENTS
-- ShareActionProvider
+- ShareActionProvider: COMPLETED
-- touch gestures (capture & use reasonably)
+- Touch gestures (capture & use reasonably): COMPLETED
+- Services: Attempted Implementation
+- Broadcast Receiver: Attempted Implementation
+- Notifications: Attempted Implementation

+Notification: We used a Service to load the Notification and a Broadcast Receiver to respond to that Notification.